3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 That way, she says, Reich and lots of other homeowners wouldn't have to be scared about being treated unfairly later and winding up in foreclosure.
 In fact, a bill was just introduced in Congress that would require lenders to tack the deferred mortgage payments onto the back end of the loan, extending the borrower's repayment period.

-A bipartisan group of state prosecutors is now also calling for much the same thing — allowing struggling homeowners to move the payments to the back of the loan term after the forbearance period.
+A bipartisan group of state attorneys general is now also calling for much the same thing — allowing struggling homeowners to move the payments to the back of the loan term after the forbearance period.

 And the CEO of the Mr. Cooper company, Jay Bray, tells NPR in a statement that he thinks making that the default option is a good idea too.